compiler-learn/mk-lang/README.md

 ### Programs

 A Monkey program is simply zero or more statements.
-Statements don't actually have to be separated by newlines, only by whitespace.
+Statements don't actually have to be separated by newlines, only by white space.
 The following is a valid program (*but you'd probably use newlines in the`if` block in real life*):

 ```